 - Students' assessment is based on comprehensive homework, quizzes, and project assignment. - Each homework has five to twelve comprehensive analytical problems. - One homework has three comprehensive design problems.
 One design problem requires the implementation of rapid prototyping software to test the design. - Quizzes are designed based on the fundamental concepts and analytical techniques discussed in the course. - Design project is a detailed analytical system design.
 Students will build the circuit based on the design requirement.
 Then, develop a computer program to simulate the design, then interpret the result to whether or not meets the design requirements. - Students are assessed according to their solution correctness, precision, and organization. - Midterm and final exams are designed based on the fundamental concepts and analytical techniques discussed in the course.

-A student's grade at the end of the semester will be determined by the following percentages.
+A student's grade at the end of the semester will be determined by the normalized average on all points gathered from following activities: